martinos/montrealrb_elm_presentation/README.md

-# Elm, Functionnal programming in your browser
+# Elm, Functional programming in your browser

 To autobuild the presentation on change